Skip to main content

 Turn This Template Into Your Own Banking Application

 Copy-paste letters are easy to spot in banking.
 Recruiters read hundreds.
-If your letter feels generic or detached from branch reality, it’s rejected.
-Use our templates as structure, not as a script.
+If your letter feels generic or detached from real branch work, it may be rejected.
+Use our templates as a starting point, not as a script.

 ➡️ Step-by-step writing advice in Our Complete Cover Letter Writing Guide